Embalming: Present day

 Modern embalming is most often performed to ensure a better presentation of the deceased for viewing by friends and relatives.
 It is also used for medical research or training, transportation of deceased, especially across national borders, and in many instances for above ground burial in a vault or mausoleum.

 A successful viewing of the body is considered to be helpful in the grieving process.
-Embalming has the potential to prevent mourners from having to deal with the rotting and eventual putrescence of the corpse.
+Embalming has the potential to prevent mourners from having to deal with the decomposition and eventual putrescence of the body.
 Despite a common misconception, embalming is not mandatory in the United States, although it is a general legal requirement for international repatriation of human remains to the U.S. (exceptions do occur).

 There are no universal international preservation requirements for repatriation of human remains, but requirements for embalming do exist for a variety of countries depending on locality and circumstance.
 Some international standards do exist however, such as the Strasbourg Agreement of the Council of Europe, agreed to by more than 20 States in Europe, which only requires embalming in cases where the individual died due to an infectious disease.

-Jessica Mitford and the revisionist position

-The beneficial perception of the viewing of a properly embalmed deceased person has been challenged by authors such as Jessica Mitford, who points out that there is no general consensus that viewing an embalmed corpse is somehow "therapeutic" to the bereaved, and that terms such as "memory picture" were invented by the undertakers themselves, who would have a financial interest in selling the process of embalming to the public.
-Mitford also points out that, in many countries, embalming is rare, and the populace of such countries are still able to grieve normally.
-Mitford was staunched opposed to what she saw as the commercial and predatory practises of the funeral industry of her day, and ignores the common sense position that a decomposing body will be less pleasant to look upon than one in which this process has been halted and ameliorated by embalming.